-3Dur, Hammond and Morrill (2018) and Pathak and Sönmez (2013) find suggestive evidence of this effect in who rank schools truthfully under IA may have lower admissions chances at second or third choices because they obtain admissions offers only after other students who rank those schools first.
+We refer to this as the competition-for-top-schools effect.3 At the same time, low-SES students who rank schools truthfully under IA may have lower admissions chances at second or third choices because they obtain admissions offers only after other students who rank those schools first.
 We term this the trickle-down effect.
 Ultimately, how much low-SES students benefit (or lose) from IA depends on whether the competition-for-top-schools effect dominates the trickle-down effect.
 That balance depends on the uncertainty on admission chances, the level of competition for top schools, and the extent of oversubscription on second and third choices.